-The School's annual budgets are adopted on a basis consistent with U.S. generally accepted accounting principles generally accepted in the United States of America.
+The School's annual budgets are adopted on a basis consistent with U.S. accounting principles generally accepted in the United States of America.
 Annual budgets are adopted for the entire operations at the combined governmental level and may be amended by the Board of Directors (the "Board").
-The budgets presented for fiscal year ended June 30, 2013, have been amended according to Board procedures.
+A reconciliation to the excess of revenues over expenditures presented in conformity with GAAP is set forth in the adjustments to the required supplementary information.
+The budgets presented for fiscal year ended June 30, 2015, have been amended according to Board procedures.